Crime Control and Prevention District

 - Two school police officers,

-- Three new police vehicles,
+- One new police vehicle,

 - Next-gen 911 system and contract,

-- Animal control facility improvements and poss. expansion,
+- Animal control facility improvements,

-- First-responder retention stipend for sworn staff,
+- First-responder retention stipend for sworn staff ($5k officers and $3K TCO’s annually),

 - Operational grant to support the public safety operational shortfall from the general fund.